Best Dry Clean, Steam Press and Laundry in Noida

 Dry Iron the Stain

-A little heat works the best for water stains that are difficult to remove.
+A little heat works best for water stains that are difficult to remove.
 Cover the stain with a fresh, dry cloth and use a warm iron to gently press.
 The heat smoothes out the fabric and aids in the evaporation of any residual moisture.
+For professional results without the risk, consider our steam press service, which uses controlled heat and pressure.

 Wash the Stain